 Note: when the reference has more than 6 authors, the journal cites 6 authors et al.

 Proofs will be sent to the first or nominated author by e-mail in PDF format and must be returned within 48 hours of receipt.
-Any major changes will be charged to the authors.
+Authors will be charged any major changes.

 The PDF file of the article is provided free of charge at the final stage.
-The file is send to the author for correspondence.
+The file is sent to the corresponding author.
 Printed copies may be purchased from the publisher at the proofreading stage.

 Conflict of interest

-Authors should indicate whether or not they have a financial relationship with the organization that sponsored the research.
-They must also confirm that they have complete control over the primary data and that they agree to accept a possible review of this data by the journal.
+Authors should indicate whether they have a financial relationship with the organization that sponsored the research.
+They must also confirm that they have complete control over the primary data and that they agree a possible review of this data by the journal.

-When submitted, the manuscript must be accompanied by a correctly completed “declaration of conflict of interest” form.
-See international form at: http://www.icmje.org/conflicts-of-interest/.
+When submitted, the manuscript must be accompanied by a duly completed “declaration of conflict of interest” form available at: http://www.icmje.org/conflicts-of-interest/.

 Education Thérapeutique du Patient – Therapeutic Patient Education subscribes to the principles of the Committee on Publication Ethics (COPE)

-There are a number of types of academic misconduct, for which we draw special attention to the following: plagiarism, data falsification...
+Special attention is drawn to the various kinds of academic misconduct : plagiarism, data falsification...
 That’s the reason why Education Thérapeutique du Patient – Therapeutic Patient Education subscribes to the principles of the Committee on Publication Ethics (COPE) (https://publicationethics.org/).

-Authors are invited to comply with the "Recommendations for the conduct, presentation, writing and publication of research work submitted to medical journals", which have been established and made available by the International Commission of Medical Journal Editors (ICMJE) at: http://www.icmje.org/recommendations.
+Authors are invited to comply with the "Recommendations for the conduct, presentation, writing and publication of research work submitted to medical journals", published by the International Commission of Medical Journal Editors (ICMJE) and available at: http://www.icmje.org/recommendations.

-Serious misconduct (for example, data fabrication, forgery, or plagiarism) is seriously taken into account and will be investigated.
-When a suspicion of fraud is confirmed, the available sanction is applied.
-Regularly, SimilarityCheck can be used by the journal to identify cases of plagiarism.
+Academic misconduct (for example, data fabrication, forgery, or plagiarism) is seriously taken into account and will be investigated.
+When a suspicion of fraud is confirmed, the sanction prescribed will be applied.
+SimilarityCheck is regularly used to spot plagiarism.

 Statement of Informed ConsentPatients have a right to privacy that should not be infringed without informed consent.
-Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
-Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
+Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless such information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
+Informed consent for this purpose requires the manuscript to be shown to a patient who is identifiable before publication.
 Identifying details should be omitted if they are not essential.
-Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
+Complete anonymity is difficult to achieve, however, informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning.

 Statement of Human and Animal Rights

-Proofs must be accompanied by a letter signed by one of the authors on behalf of all the co-authors according agreement to transfer the copyright.
+Proofs must be accompanied by a letter signed by one of the authors on behalf of all the co-authors to agree to transfer the copyright.

-Any information concerning the production, offprints, colour figures, should be sent:
+Any information concerning the production, offprints, colour figures, should be sent to: